 Over-mixing pancake batter is a common oversight – it makes them heavy, flat and dry, not really fluffy.
 To prevent this, mix your ingredients very gently and just enough to combine, leaving some clumps behind.
 You will take care of them at the end just before adding the baking soda as the last ingredient.

-Egg Free Blueberry Pancakes For Babies
+How To Make Egg Free Blueberry Pancakes

 To replace the egg, swap it for a “flax egg” (2 tablespoons of finely ground flax seeds mixed with 4 tbsp of warm water).
 Let the flaxseed mixture sit for 5 minutes to absorb as much water as possible.
 Also we’ll need to replace the baking soda with 2 teaspoons of baking powder to achieve that fluffiness.
 Keep the rest of ingredient list as it is.